minibolt-guide/minibolt/guide/bitcoin/bitcoin-client.md

   > Primary key fingerprint: ...
   ```

 * Verify the timestamp.
-If the prompt shows you `-bash: ots: command not found`, ensure that you are installed correctly OTS client in the [properly section](#opentimestamps-client)
+If the prompt shows you `-bash: ots: command not found`, ensure that you are installing correctly OTS client in the [proper section](#opentimestamps-client)

   ```sh
   $ ots --no-cache verify SHA256SUMS.ots -f SHA256SUMS